gbrault/FTSDocuments/readme.md

 ## Patching

+To do that, I have changed few things in the flask-appbuilder project.
+For this I have created a patch mechanism to overload the original code.
+This overload needs to use the `package_patch.py` file.
+This script is used to patch the original flask-appbuilder package.

 ### How to use `package_patch.py`:

 You need to do that only once.
 And again to get the latest version of the original package.